cfpb/clouseau/README.md

 ## Usage

-See [the git-secrets README](https://github.com/awslabs/git-secrets#synopsis) for details of scanning your repo (and it's history), and installing commit hooks to scan for secrets automatically.
+See [the git-secrets README](https://github.com/awslabs/git-secrets#synopsis) for details of scanning your repo (and its history), and installing commit hooks to scan for secrets automatically.

 ## Getting involved